 Albert Fish took Grace, dressed in her Sunday best, to his house upstate, the same one he had intended to use as a torture chamber for her brother.

 According to the letter sent to Delia Budd, along with his confession, Fish hid in an upstairs bedroom — naked, so as not to get blood on his clothing — while Grace picked wildflowers in the yard.

 Then he called her inside.
 When she screamed at the sight of him, he grabbed her before she could flee.

-The letter, which had clearly been intended to cause panic within the Budd home, proved Albert Fish’s downfall.
+The letter, which had clearly been intended to cause panic within the Budd home, hastened Albert Fish’s downfall.